 Provisions comes from the P. Franco school of wine shops and bars.
 Meaning, you’ll lean, stand, or perch, on the big central table, drinking funky wines and having a chat (or listening in to the juicy chat across the table).
 This Holloway Road spot often has a lot of things on the go, both bottles and cheese-wise, and the staff are as unpretentious as they are knowledgeable, so it’s a great place to try a few new things, be it day or night.

-Across the road from The Mountgrove Bothy is Top Cuvée, a small plates restaurant that’s best used as a wine bar.
+Top Cuvée is a small plates restaurant in Highbury that’s best used as a wine bar.
 It’s big and airy, and perfect for a pre or post-dinner glass/bottle of something.
 The list is all natural and works well with the menu’s more snackable bits, like burrata, terrine, or carpaccio.
 And although the food isn’t anything to shout about, it’s the kind spot every neighbourhood would be glad to have.

 If you’re looking for a late night glass, or a load of glasses that lead to a late night, then you want to go to The Laughing Heart on Hackney Road: this wine bar serves until 2am (the kitchen until 1am).
 It’s both trendy and friendly, and the staff are very helpful, ready to find out what you like and what you’d like to spend.
 The small plates menu is sometimes great and sometimes fine, but for the atmosphere and list, there are few places better.